 - carry out the research in a country in Africa or its associated islands

-How to Apply: When applications open, register/log into our online grants system, complete your contact details, and navigate to ‘Your Applications’.
+- How to Apply: When applications open, register/login to their online grants system, complete your contact details, and navigate to ‘Your Applications’.